 Your child has now figured out to eat and speak and it is time to go to school.
-Although your child is bright and has a large vocabulary, he may have difficulty producing some sounds (/ch, sh, j, s, z/) because the restricted tongue is unable to make consistent contact with the upper portion of the mouth.
+Although your child is bright and has a large vocabulary, he may have difficulty producing some sounds (ch, sh, j, s, z) because the restricted tongue is unable to make consistent contact with the upper portion of the mouth.
 Speech therapy can be done at this point to correct the production of the sound, but the child may continue to have a “functional lisp” because the tongue is not reaching exactly where it needs to be.
-Further, a restricted frenum may cause your tongue to block your airway, causing sleep disturbances and attention issues (see my previous post for more information on how sleep effects attention.
-It is important to speak to your speech language pathologist at this time for a referral to further assess for ankyloglossia.
+Further, a restricted frenum may cause your tongue to block your airway, causing sleep disturbances and attention issues (see my previous post for more information on how sleep affects attention.
+It is important to speak to your speech-language pathologist at this time for a referral to further assess for tongue-ties (ankyloglossia).

 At this point, you have no doubt learned to live with your tongue tie and the thought of having a piece of your tongue snipped is scary.
 Did you know, however, that a restricted frenum may make you a bad kisser?!
 This information is always helpful in convincing my more reluctant teen clients to go through with the procedure.

-Check back next week for more information on Tongue Tie, and an interview with my client who had a frenectomy (tongue tie surgery) 2 months ago and is already reaping the benefits!
+Check back next week for more information on Tongue-Ties, and an interview with my client who had a frenectomy (tongue tie surgery) 2 months ago and is already reaping the benefits!
 Sign up for the mailing list so that you can see it first.

-For more information on assessment and treatment of ankyloglossia (tongue-tie), contact me!
+For more information on the assessment and treatment of ankyloglossia, contact me!